dakual/devops-challenge/README.md

-## In this chalange i did dockerize and deploy your application. what i did:
+## In this challenge i did dockerize and deploy your application. what i did:
 - dockerize backend python application
 - dockerize frontend react application
 - creating docker compose